chompy/upchomp/readme.txt

 MOUSE + KEYBOARD:

   * Move by clicking and holding on the left or right side of the screen.
-  * Use skills by pressing 1-9 on the keyboard where the farest left skill is 1.
+  * Use skills by pressing 1-9 on the keyboard where the farthest left skill is 1.
   * Best for playing on a standard PC.

 KEYBOARD:

   * Move with the left and right arrow keys.
-  * Use skills by pressing 1-9 on the keyboard where the farest left skill is 1.
+  * Use skills by pressing 1-9 on the keyboard where the farthest left skill is 1.
   * Good alternative to the above...however menus doesn't yet support the keyboard.